soulspace-org/my-bank-model/docs/mybank/project-management/agility-master.md

 ## Description
 Facilitates agile practices

-## Organization Units
+## Processes
-The Agility Master is a role in the following organizational units.
+The Agility Master is a role in these processes.

 | Name | Desc |
 |---|---|